-Check out the video for a simple ball-position drill that’ll keep you right and get practising until you've honed a solid technique.
+Check out the video for a simple ball-position drill that will improve your bunker play and get practising until you've honed a solid technique.

 Instead, you want your body to be perpendicular to the slope so as to utilise the bounce again.
 The shot will naturally come out higher so choose your club accordingly based on the situation you're in.

-From a downslope, the same applies in that your spine angle should be at 90 degrees to the ground.
+From an upslope, the same applies in that your spine angle should be at 90 degrees to the ground.